ellisztamas/1001crosses/05_results/01_pca/result_summary.md

 - Parents are stratified along two axes.
     - PC1 is largely correlated with latitude.
     - This is not perfect, check metadata
-- F8s are more homogeneous, except for 6 samples that have whacky parents.
+- F8s are are dispersed along those axes, and between.
-- Flowering time correlated with a bunch of PCs.
+- Flowering time somewhat correlated with a bunch of PCs.
+- Seed size shows substantial correlation with both PC1 and PC2
+  - Even in the F8s!
+  - Suggests seed size is highly polygenic?

 ## Caveats

-- PC1 should probably be more strongly correlated tbh
-- Offspring of parents from the RegMap panel make a cluster of their own

 ## Follow-up

-- Check the GPS metadata.
 - Resequence 1435, 6199 and 5835.